fullcalendar/temporal-polyfill/README.md

 ## Spec Compliance

-All calendar systems (ex: `chinese`, `persian`) and time zones are supported.
+All calendar systems (ex: `chinese`, `persian`) and all time zones are supported.

-Compliance with the latest version of the Temporal spec (Nov 2023) is near-perfect with the following intentional deviations:
+Compliance with the latest version of the Temporal spec (Apr 2024) is near-perfect with the following intentional deviations:

-- `Duration::toString` does not display units greater than `Number.MAX_SAFE_INTEGER` according to spec.
-Precision is chosen differently.
 - *Custom implementations* of Calendars and TimeZones are queried differently.
 Only affects those subclassing built-in classes, which is extremely rare.
-See the CALLING entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test-config/expected-failures.txt).
+See the CALLING entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test262-config/expected-failures.txt).
-- There are believed to be 3 bugs in the Temporal spec itself, one of which [has been reported](https://github.com/tc39/proposal-temporal/issues/2742).
-See SPEC-BUG entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test-config/expected-failures.txt).
+- There are believed to be 3 bugs in the Temporal spec itself.
+See SPEC-BUG entries in the [test-skip file](https://github.com/fullcalendar/temporal/blob/main/packages/temporal-polyfill/scripts/test262-config/expected-failures.txt).
 - `Intl.DateTimeFormat` has not been polyfilled to accept number-offset values for the `timeZone` option.
 - Method descriptors and `Function::length` are not strictly compliant due to ES-related space-saving techniques.

 The [Official ECMAScript Conformance Test Suite](https://github.com/tc39/test262) has:

-- 6968 *total* Temporal-related test files
+- 7100 *total* Temporal-related test files
-- 6327 *passed* by `temporal-polyfill`
+- 6463 *passed* by `temporal-polyfill`
-- 495 *skipped* due to superficial method descriptor non-compliance
+- 491 *skipped* due to superficial method descriptor non-compliance
 - 146 *skipped* due to other aforementioned intentional deviations